thejqs/plcb/README.md

 So here we are.

+The interfaces the PLCB provides are not helpful for this sort of thing.

+Here's one:

+![alt text][finewine]

+And here's another:

+![alt text][psearch]

+Yeah.

-To go through the interfaces provided to me, I'd have to read through roughly 2,500 search pages containing about 60,000 products or comb 680 pages of ugly PDF just to find the 14,000-plus that are sold in retail stores.
+To go through those interfaces, I'd have to read through roughly 2,500 search pages containing about 60,000 products or comb 680 pages of ugly PDF just to find the 14,000-plus that are sold in retail stores.
 Then I'd have to go through each of those 14,000 to find the ~2,000 that are sold only in one store on a given day.

 So somewhere on the order of 14,000 to 17,000 pages to inspect.
 Daily.